sjasthi/python101/presentations/2_2_f-strings-tutorial.md

 print(greeting)
 ```

-When you run this code, you'll see `Hello, Alice!` printed to your console.
+When you run this code, you'll see `Hello, Lisa!` printed to your console.
 The `{name}` placeholder gets replaced with the value of the `name` variable.
 This reads more naturally than older string concatenation like `"Hello, " + name + "!"`, which requires multiple quotation marks and plus signs.

 ## Working With Multiple Variables